 In 1867, the environment wasn’t much of a consideration and certainly did not play a significant role in the drafting of the Canadian Constitution.
 However, the heads of power listed above do have some relationship with the environment.

-Since the Constitution Act, 1867, does not specify whether the federal or provincial governments are responsible for legislating the environment, how do the federal and provincial governments divide up the responsibility of environmental law?
+Since the Constitution Act, 1867 does not specify whether the federal or provincial governments are responsible for legislating the environment, how do the federal and provincial governments divide up the responsibility of environmental law and management?

 This is an important and difficult question that often arises when trying to create high quality and effective environmental laws and there are a few legal concepts that you will want to understand in order to appreciate how complicated it can get.